midnightsun257/Exoplanet-Classification/README.md

 # Machine Learning For Space Exploration
 In this project, sklearn is implemented to create models capable of classifying candidate exoplanets from the raw dataset.
+After the hyperparameter tuning, the model has an accuracy of 88.15%

 ## About the dataset:
 The dataset used is obtained from Kaggle, containing 10000 exoplanet candidates examined by the Kepler Space Observatory.
 More information about the dataset can be obtained from the link [here](https://www.kaggle.com/datasets/nasa/kepler-exoplanet-search-results).